Internationality: Internationality in politics and law

+Theories of internationality have been proposed by academics including Jonathan Rée and Martin Shaw, each of whom propose internationality as a fundamental force shaping modern history and politics, emphasizing its deep entanglement with the formation and function of nation-states.
+Both argue that national identity does not develop in isolation, but is instead embedded within international structures, shaping and being shaped by transnational political, economic, and ideological currents.
+Both characterize internationality as an historically persistent reality that underlies the evolution of governance, institutions, and cultural identity.
+Rée critiques nationalism as obscuring international interconnectedness, while Shaw focuses on the national-international structure as a central organizing principle in state-society relations.
+They differ in that Rée treats nationalism as a largely ideological framework that imposes artificial divisions on a fundamentally international history, whereas Shaw sees the national-international relationship as a structural tension that has historically defined modern governance.
+Shaw states that:

-In politics, "The International" may refer to a political international, specifically meaning a transnational organization of political parties having similar ideology or political orientation (e.g. communism, socialism, and Islamism).
+The phrase, "The International", is often used to refer to a political international, specifically meaning a transnational organization of political parties having similar ideology or political orientation (e.g. communism, socialism, and Islamism).
 The international works together on points of agreement to co-ordinate activity.
 An international organization (also known as an "international institution" or an "intergovernmental organization") is a stable set of norms and rules meant to govern the behavior of states and other actors in the international system.
 Organizations may be established by a treaty or be an instrument governed by international law and possessing its own legal personality, such as the United Nations, the World Health Organization and NATO.

 International law, also known as the law of nations and international ethics, is the set of rules, norms, and standards generally recognized as binding between nations.
 It establishes normative guidelines and a common conceptual framework for states across a broad range of domains, including war, diplomacy, trade, and human rights.
 International law aims to promote the practice of stable, consistent, and organized international relations.
 Public international law and international criminal law are particularly important areas.

 The sources of international law include international custom (general state practice accepted as law), treaties, and general principles of law recognized by most national legal systems.
 International law may also be reflected in international comity, the practices and customs adopted by states to maintain good relations and mutual recognition, such as saluting the flag of a foreign ship or enforcing a foreign legal judgment.
 International law differs from state-based legal systems in that it is primarily—though not exclusively—applicable to countries, rather than to individuals, and operates largely through consent, since there is no universally accepted authority to enforce it upon sovereign states.
 Consequently, states may choose to not abide by international law, and even to break a treaty.